ScanReach/ScanReach.Documentation/docs/ConnectPOB/manage-nodes.md

 ## Node list

-Shows all nodes distrubted between, Nodes located in the map and Nodes not in map.
+Shows all nodes placed in map, and not placed in map.

 <div class="img-container">
 <img src="./node-admin-images/node-admin-table.png" alt="Node Admin Table"/>